How To Grow Ginger & Turmeric in Canada - From Soil to Soul

 How To Store Ginger & Turmeric

-I find this allows me to keep them longest and enjoy this garden treat throughout the Winter months.
+I find this allows me to keep them much longer and enjoy this garden treat throughout the Winter months.

 You’ll find your homegrown ginger and turmeric is exponentially better than anything at the grocery store!
 It’s incredibly juicy and flavourful.
 Plus, organic!